Allowing leakage can increase quantum transmission: Extended channel

 Numerics confirm the above heuristic.
-In these numerics $\Dl(\BC,\rho)$ is maximized by setting $\rho = A A^\dag/\Tr(AA^{\dag})$ where $A$ is an upper triangular matrix.
-The matrix has $n$ real parameters on the diagonal and $n^2-n$ real parameters representing the real and imaginary parts of the off diagonal elements.
-To optimize the parameters, we use standard numerical techniques~(SciPy)~\cite{VirtanenGommersEA20}.
+In these numerics with $d=3$, $\Dl(\BC_l,\rho)$ is maximized by setting $\rho = A A^\dag/\Tr(AA^{\dag})$ where $A$ is an upper triangular matrix.
+The matrix has $3$ real parameters on the diagonal and $6$ real parameters representing the real and imaginary parts of the off diagonal elements.
+To optimize the parameters, we use standard numerical techniques for global optimization~(SciPy)~\cite{VirtanenGommersEA20}.